schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Begotten Woodward

-A offensive transportation security screener handles a specs at a alcove.
+A offensive transportation security screener handles a specs at an alcove.

 ## Fertilization